-Low back pain (LBP) is any pain between lower ribs margins and gluteal folds (end of buttocks) in the lower back region of the spine.
+Low back pain (LBP) is any pain between the lower rib margins and gluteal folds (end of buttocks) in the lower back region of the spine.
 It is a leading cause of lifetime disability.
-In other words, at some point in our lives 70% to 80% of us are troubled by back pain.
-Due to mild discomfort or distraction, the pain may vary to severe pain which can cause life to stand.
-Common LBP causes include muscle or ligament strain, spinal arthritis, disc bulges, rupture and pinched nerves.
+In other words, at some point in our lives, 70% to 80% of us are troubled by back pain.
+Due to mild discomfort or distraction, the pain may vary to severe pain, which can cause life to stand.
+Common LBP causes include muscle or ligament strain, spinal arthritis, disc bulges, rupture, and pinched nerves.

 Back Braces – A rear strap may be used to provide comfort and possibly reduce pain for some patients.
 There is some evidence that a corset-style inelastic brace, worn every day in combination with an exercise program for physical therapy, can speed the cure and reduce pain.
 After back surgery, a back brace can also be helpful.

 Injections – This injection consists of a steroid directly inside the external part of the spinal cord.
 An X-ray is used to lead the needle to the proper area, called fluoroscopy.
 The injection aims to relieve pain temporarily by reducing inflammation around a compressed nerve root.

 Facet Joint Injection – The injections of facet joints can help detect the cause of pain and provide usually good relief.
 This procedure involves the placement of needles in the body and provides an x-ray guide, and the injection helps to relieve pain.

 For back pain that comes from spinal joints, this procedure can offer prolonged pain relief.
 They need to place needles under X-ray near the nerves that are sensing pain from the facet joints affected.
 Using specialized equipment, the electrical current produced by radio waves heats up a small area of those nerves.
 This reduces the pain signals that the nerves transmit to the brain, which alleviates pain.